excerpts from a memoir

 When David pokes his head outside to tell me dinner is almost ready, a wave of laughter spills onto the porch.
 The warm air from indoors smells of saffron-laced fish stew and just-baked almond cake.
 I tell my mother I have to get off.
 She says okay, but doesn’t stop talking, so I tell her I really have to go because dinner is almost ready and I should help set the table, and she says, okay, okay, but still she keeps talking.
 I say I am going to hang up now, and she says okay again, but doesn’t stop, so I say, “Now is when I’m hanging up.”
 But first I say, “Merry Christmas, Mom.”
 And then I say, “I love you.”
 And then I hang up.

-Kim Adrian‘s memoir, The 27th Letter of the Alphabet, is forthcoming in fall 2017 from the University of Nebraska Press.
+Kim Adrian’s memoir, The 27th Letter of the Alphabet, is forthcoming in fall 2017 from the University of Nebraska Press.
 She is the editor of The Shell Game: Writers Borrow Readymade Forms, an anthology of hybrid essays also forthcoming from UNP.
 Her book Sock is part of Bloomsbury’s Object Lessons Series.
-She teaches in the Nonfiction Writing Program at Brown University.
-The above excerpt will appear in the memoir and is used by permission of the University of Nebraska Press.
-(10/2016)
+She teaches in the Nonfiction Writing Program at Brown University. (updated 10/2016)